VenalityXT/Firewall-Configuration-Lab/README.md

 • Monitor and analyze traffic flows with tools like Wireshark

 Demonstrates an understanding of core networking, access control, and secure architecture.

-# pfSense Home Lab – Network Segmentation & Firewall Rules

-## 📌 Objective
-This lab demonstrates a secure home/small-office network built using pfSense.
-It includes multiple internal LANs, firewall rules for network segmentation, and basic services like DNS and DHCP.

 ## 🧱 Network Design
 ![Network Diagram](./network-diagram.png)